Swarm Removal

 When you call a beekeeper to collect a swarm, please have the following information available:

-- Where are they? – e.g. Up in a tree (how high), in a bush, on a fence, in the eaves of a house?
+- Where are they? – e.g., up in a tree (how high), in a bush, on a fence, or in the eaves of a house?

 - How long have they been there?